 Units of Italian aircraft remained also in Greece until 1943 with the responsibility of attacking Allied shipping in the Aegean and eastern Mediterranean.

-Although there had been occasional bombing raids on Italy by RAF Bomber Command, it was only in 1942, with the development of the successful long-range four-engined bomber, that the industrial centres of northern Italy came under any sustained attack from aircraft based in England.
-Three groups of night-fighters were formed and a number of radar-equipped Me 110 and Do 217J aircraft were supplied from Germany but without a proper ground control system, an effective defence proved impossible.
+Although there had been occasional bombing raids on Italy by RAF Bomber Command, it was only in 1942, with the development of the successful long-range four-engined bomber, that the industrial centers of northern Italy came under any sustained attack from aircraft based in England.
+Three groups of night-fighters were formed and a number of radar-equipped Me 110 and Do 217J aircraft were supplied from Germany but without a proper ground control system, an effective defense proved impossible.
 Fortunately for Italy, the main brunt of the Allied strategic air offensive was directed against Germany.